FLAGLER COUNTY CANDIDATES

 BECOMING A CANDIDATE

-Once you make the decision to run for public office in Florida you must file your candidacy with the appropriate office before you can make any expenditure or accept any contributions on behalf of your campaign.
+Once you make the decision to run for public office in Florida, you must file your candidacy with the appropriate office before you can make any expenditure or accept any contributions on behalf of your campaign.
 You must also file your candidacy before you open a campaign bank account.
 The office which you have chosen to run for determines where and when you file for candidacy.

 Multi-county District, State or Federal Offices

-Candidates for multi-county, state or federal offices file directly with the Florida Division of Elections in Tallahassee.
+Candidates for multi-county, state or Federal offices file directly with the Florida Division of Elections in Tallahassee.
 Contact the Division of Elections for more information about running for a multi-county, state or federal office.

 If you are considering running for an office that qualifies with the Supervisor of Elections, your first step should be to read this booklet: Becoming A Candidate in Flagler County.
-Once you have an understanding of the requirements for local office, you should download the appropriate forms from the Division of Elections, complete the forms and file them with the Elections Office.
+Once you have an understanding of the requirements for the local office, you should download the appropriate forms from the Division of Elections, complete the forms and file them with the Elections Office.
 Upon filing, you will receive a Candidate Handbook prepared by our office which guides you through the specific requirements for the office you are seeking.
 New candidates are encouraged to call (386) 313-4170 and make an appointment to meet with the qualifying officer to discuss any questions you may have regarding qualifying procedures.
 We are here to help you!

 Other forms are due during the qualifying period for your office.
 While the cities set their own qualifying periods, other offices are subject to state law.
 The qualifying period is the time when you must finish qualification for ballot position, which includes required paperwork as well as pay any required qualifying fees.
 You may begin your candidacy at any time after you file Form DS-DE 9 with the Supervisor of Elections, but you must complete your qualifying requirements by the close of the qualifying period to gain ballot position.